mhorpheus/test/DFIR-SpinUp.md

 The Engagement Box Folder is a requirement for every engagement regardless of the size and scope of that IR engagement.
 The intent and purpose of this Box folder is to provide a repository for various data points and engagement tracking documents that are integral for proper documentation and engagement management function.

-The Engagement Box Folder should only be used internally and should only include data that is relevant to the current IR engagement.
+The Engagement Box Folder should only be used DFIRly and should only include data that is relevant to the current IR engagement.
 If your IR engagement requires a Box folder for data transfer between IRIS and the client, a separate Box folder should be established to facilitate that data transfer, and proper access controls should be implemented to ensure access is granted only to people who have a legitimate need to access that data.
 For more on Box as a client data transfer mechanism see the ***Client Data Transfer*** section below.

 The steps for creating an Engagement Box Folder are outlined below: